error-wtf/Segmented-Spacetime-Mass-Projection-Unified-Results/README.md

 ```
 ╔═══════════════════════════════════════════════════════════════════════╗
 ║                                                                       ║
-║  KEY FINDING: SEG does NOT fail on specific object types or regimes  ║
+║  KEY FINDING: Segmented Spacetime (SEG) does NOT fail on specific    ║
+║               object types or regimes                                 ║
 ║                                                                       ║
 ║  The difference between 51% (catalog) and 97.9% (ESO) is             ║
 ║  DATA QUALITY, not object-type limitations:                           ║